EdgeOfLoftiness/Checklist-scripts/Enterprise_Manager/README.md

     await page.setViewport({ width: 1920, height: 1080 });
     ```

-- **Output Folder**: The screenshots are saved to the "Pictures" folder by default.
+- **Output Folder**: The screenshots are saved to the specified folder.
 You can change the `defaultImagesFolder` variable to a different path.

     ```javascript
     const defaultImagesFolder = path.join(os.homedir(), 'Pictures');